Tracking and Deployment Strategies¶

 In all tracking strategies, any parameter overrides take precedence over the Git state.

-For Helm, all versions are Semantic Versions.
-As a result, you can either version ranges:
+Helm chart versions are Semantic Versions.
+As a result, you can use any of the following version ranges:

 |Pin to a version (e.g. in production)||Use the version number||

 |Track minor releases (e.g. in QA)||Use a range||

 |Use the latest (e.g. in local development)||Use star range||

 |Use the latest including pre-releases||Use star range with

 For Git, all versions are Git references: